HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-core/README.md

 ## Proposed Addition

-If you have thoughts or comments on the following status proposals, please [let us know in the Community Forums](https://community.mycroft.ai/t/dev-sync-2020-08-18/9283/4).
+If you have thoughts or comments on the following status proposals, please [let us know in the Community Forums](https://community.chatterbox.ai/t/dev-sync-2020-08-18/9283/4).

 ### Status/Watchdog Service

-The status/watchdog service would be a new systemd service running on devices that run Mycroft-core.
+The status/watchdog service would be a new systemd service running on devices that run Chatterbox-core.
 The functionality of this service could include, but would not be limited to:

 * Monitoring various aspects of the health of each core service \(is service running, healthy, ready, etc.\).
 * Heartbeats could be emitted from each service, or the new service could check the pulse of each service on regular intervals.
 * Actions could be taken if a service becomes unhealthy, such as attempting to restart a crashed service.
 * Specific checks, such as the existing microphone watchdog, could be included in this service.
 * Responsible for restarting services on a daily basis.
-* If a user opts in to data sharing, information about exceptions or crashes could be sent to Mycroft for diagnostic purposes.
+* If a user opts in to data sharing, information about exceptions or crashes could be sent to Chatterbox for diagnostic purposes.